-The in situ measurements started in autumn 2011, and were conducted twice a year on Yala and annually on Rikha Samba glaciers.
+The in situ measurements started in autumn 2011, and are conducted twice a year on Yala and annually on Rikha Samba 210 glaciers.
 On Yala Glacier, the annual/summer balance measurements were taken in November.
-The winter balance was

-- 215 measured in late April or early May, and in 2015 in early June due to the major earthquake in Nepal on 25 April 2015.
-On Rikha Samba Glacier, in the first years the measurements were carried out in September, which is rather early in the season because it is still under the influence of the monsoon.
+The winter balance was measured in late April or early May, and in 2015 in early June due to the major earthquake in Nepal on 25 April 2015.
+On Rikha Samba Glacier, in the first years the measurements were carried out in September, which is rather early because still under the influence of the monsoon.
 In the following years, the measurements were carried out in October or November.
-Generally, October and November are ideal periods for mass-balance measurements in the central Nepal Himalaya, but coincide with the main festival season in Nepal.
-The festival season is of great religious importance, lasts for several weeks, - 220 and varies every year by weeks.
-This makes it hard to do fieldwork at fixed dates and find people to conduct measurements.
-In autumn, the expeditions to Yala Glacier were conducted after the last festival ended to allow members from various institutions and universities to participate in the training courses.
+Generally, October and November are ideal periods for mass-balance measurements in the central Nepal Himalaya, but 215 coincide with the main festival season in Nepal.
+The festival season is of great religious importance, lasts for several weeks, and varies every year by weeks.
+This makes it hard to plan fieldwork at fixed dates and find people to conduct measurements.
+The autumn expeditions with trainings on Yala Glacier were conducted after the last festival ended to allow training participation from various institutions and universities.